wilsonism/geo702/syllabus.md

 ## II.
 Learning Objectives

 This course is designed to operate in tension with a disciplinary priority on *the history* of geographic thought.
-As such, weekly discussions will center on a single book, as an access point into the consistencies and contradictions in contemporary geographic debate.
+As such, weekly discussions will center on a concept in geography, as illustrated through key interventions and debates in the literature.
 This course is designed to help students:
 * Engage in discussions about geographic scholarship,
 * Trace geographic thought within recent geographic studies,
-* Write critical and informed analyses of entire texts, and
+* Write critical and informed analyses of texts, and
 * Practice independent research in order to situate geographic ideas.

 ## III.
 Format

 This course will be composed entirely of seminar discussions.
-These discussions may occur in-person or via Zoom.
+These discussions will occur in-person or, infrequently as necessary, via Zoom.

 ## IV.
 Required Texts

-There are 13 required books for this course.
-Please plan ahead.
-Contact the instructor if you have difficulty accessing any book.
+There are several required articles and book chapters for this course, and students are encouraged to utilize UK Libraries (including ILL) to access these course materials.
+Students should contact the instructor if they have difficulty accessing any text.

 ## V. Assignments, Activities, and Grading

 ### Assessment overview.

 Students will be assessed in this course using a variety of methods.
 Participation in and preparations for seminar are fundamental to successful completion of the course.
 Assessment is distributed in the following ways, for a total of 100 points:
-* Class participation and preparedness (40 points)
+* Participation and preparedness (40 points)
-* Reaction paper 1 (15 points)
-* Reaction paper 2 (15 points)
+* Reaction essays (30 points)
 * Final paper (30 points)

 Final grades will be based on a standard scale, i.e., A=90-100%; B=80-89%; C=70-79%; D=60-69%; E=less than 60%.
 Grades for all assignments will be available via the University of Kentucky Canvas system (http://uk.instructure.com).

-### Class participation and preparedness.
+### Participation and preparedness.

-Each week, students will be asked to volunteer to lead our discussions, and these students will coordinate their plans with the instructor.
-We will use the Canvas discussion board to share questions and resources.
-Schedule extended time to read the weekly assigned books.
-Prepare your contributions to our seminars in the form of questions and clarifications, ruminations on selected passages, and select additional material to share in the course of our discussions.
-This is a rare commons that marks the beginning of your graduate study.
-Therefore, **everyone should contribute to seminar discussions**.
-If you find this to be difficult, please schedule time to speak with the instructor.
+As a required course for all entering graduate students, this course is meant to accompany the variety of activities that help students engage in department and College life.
+Each week, students will be asked to prepare to engage in seminar discussions and take an active role in these discussions: including asking questions, articulating their understanding of the texts, and make connections to other students’ ideas and to other texts of the course.
+Students will also attend department colloquia and other activities meant to help orient new students to department life.
+We will use Canvas to remind students of activities and provide discussion boards to share questions and resources.
+Students should plan to schedule extended time to read the weekly assigned texts.
+Students should prepare contributions to seminars in the form of questions and clarifications, ruminations on selected passages, and select additional material to share in the course of our discussions.
+All students should contribute to seminar discussions.
+If students find this to be difficult, they should schedule time to speak with the instructor.

-### Reaction papers.
+### Reaction essays.

-There are two reaction papers.
-These papers should be around five pages, double-spaced, and focus on a single book.
-Each paper should address the following questions:
-1. What is the argument of the book?
-(How might you summarize the book?
-How might this book relate to other readings in previous weeks?)
-2. What evidence is provided to support the argument?
-(How is the argument constructed?
-What problem does the book seek to address?)
-3. What are the limits to the argument?
-4. What are the strengths of the argument?
-5. What is the significance of this book (as a book)?
+There will be multiple reaction essays as assigned by the instructor.
+Some of these will be short responses that are assigned, handwritten, and collected during seminar.
+Others will be assigned as homework and should be less than two-pages, doubled spaced, with proper attributions of source material.

 ### Final paper.

 The final paper must be submitted by the scheduled due date for full-credit.
-The paper should be around 15 pages (no more than 20 pages), double-spaced, and examine a single book from the seminar in greater detail, using additional, supplementary reading.
+The paper should be around 15 pages (no more than 20 pages), double-spaced, and examine a single concept from the seminar in greater detail, using additional, supplementary reading.
 A 250-word abstract will be due in advance that will be shared with the entire class.

 ## VI.
 Important Notices

 ### Prepare for this course.

-Review the course syllabus carefully, paying special attention to due dates and assignment instructions.
-If you have questions about course expectations as overviewed by this syllabus, please contact the instructor as soon as possible.
+Students should review the course syllabus carefully, paying special attention to due dates and assignment instructions.
+If students have questions about course expectations as overviewed by this syllabus, they should contact the instructor as soon as possible.

 ### Attend class.

 Attendance is not taken nor required, however, note that:
-1. the majority of your grade depends on your preparation for, and engagement in, seminar;
+1. the majority of a student’s grade depends on their preparation for, and engagement in, seminar;
-2. your success in pushing your disciplinary knowledge largely depends on the effort you apply to supplement the assigned readings with further reading;
+2. student success in pushing their disciplinary knowledge largely depends on the effort they apply to supplement the assigned readings with further reading;
-3. in the event of an absence, you should consult the syllabus and your peers regarding discussions you have missed.
+3. in the event of an absence, students should consult the syllabus and their peers regarding discussions they have missed.

 ### Be in contact.

-You are responsible for checking your UKY email account; Canvas is what will be used to send communications outside class.
+Students are responsible for checking their UKY email account; Canvas is what will be used to send communications outside class.
 Email is the best way to contact the instructor.
-Please allow at least 24 hours for a response by email during weekdays.
+Students should allow at least 24 hours for a response by email during weekdays.
 The instructor will not necessarily respond to emails over the weekends.

 ### Be a resource for others.